hashicorp/consul/website/source/docs/acl/index.html.md

 the policy that must be enforced.
 Read the ACL rules [documentation](/docs/acl/acl-rules.html) to learn about rule specifications.

+### ACL Auth Methods

+An auth method is a component in Consul that performs authentication against a trusted external party to authorize the creation of an ACL tokens usable within the local datacenter.
+Read the ACL auth method [documentation](/docs/acl/acl-auth-methods.html) to learn more about how they work and why you may want to use them.

 ### ACL Legacy System

 The ACL system in Consul 1.3.1 and older is now called legacy.
 For information